-Alter Ego Law & Legal Definition
+Alter Ego Law and Legal Definition

 The alter ego doctrine is used in labor law to determine whether an employer is secondary or neutral in a labor dispute.
 It is a legal doctrine which courts use to disregard the limited personal liability that attches to acts taken in a corporate capacity when there is in reality no separate identity of the individual and corporation.